Disclaimer: I received an ARC of this novel from the publisher, Simon and Schuster, via NetGalley in exchange for an honest review.

-And as a narrative we are thrust into the minutiae and Neve Connolly’s – neve connolly’s – domestic routine of breakfast, coffee and tea making, children being sent off to school, husbands, dishwashers being packed.
+And as a narrative we are thrust into the minutiae of Neve Connolly’s – neve connolly’s – domestic routine of breakfast, coffee and tea making, children being sent off to school, her husband’s toast requirements, dishwashers being packed.
 It was detailed and a little – no very – pedantic in its detail to the point where it was taking me out of the story.
 Neve then receives a mysterious text message, heads off to a rendezvous with her boss, Saul Stevenson, with whom she is carrying on an affair, and finds him dead in the living room of his flat.
 His head smashed in with a hammer.

 So what does Neve do?
 Scream like a gothic damsel?
 Provide first aid and call an ambulance?
 Phone 999?
 No. She tidies.
-To protect herself from the repercussions of her family she tidies up and washes and cleans and bleaches away that evidence.
+To protect herself and her family from the repercussions of her infidelity, she tidies up and washes and cleans and bleaches away that evidence.
 Really?
 Really?
 Methodically, calmly – with the body of her lover in the flat with her – she cleans.
 Then returns to work.
 The work at which Saul is her boss.

 From that point, however, we get introduced to a range of characters – and possible murderers – in Neve’s colleagues, her family and her friends.
 We meet her husband Fletcher, somewhat depressed and somehow stuck in their house; we meet Mabel, their once-suicidal troubled daughter; we meet Gary, Tamsin and Renata, Neve’s friends from University with whom she had made an independent publisher, taken over by Saul’s company.
 Eventually Detective Inspector Alastair Hitching arrives – once Neve surrenders to the pickles of her conscience and phones in to report the death – and Neve becomes entangled in her attempts to keep her family and friends together, avoid the murderer and avoid being arrested for it.